Complete guide to the Polar Plus charging network

 The Polar Plus network also operates an ‘EV Experience Fleet’, featuring cars like the BMW i8 and Tesla Model S. With each charge, members accumulate ‘Polar Points’, which they can then use to bid on seven-day experiences in other electric vehicles.

 There are caveats, though: you can only earn points from an individual town or city once each month, and if successful you must collect and return the vehicle yourself.
 The EV Experience Centre is based in Milton Keynes.

-The company says 30 new sites are being added to the Polar Plus network each month, with a rapid-charger network being rolled out across the country, too.
 A live map of the Polar Plus network showing the status of all its chargers can be viewed on the company’s website.
 There’s also a Polar Plus app for smartphone users.